 In his early years, he was a particularly aggressive and adventurous batsman.
 Therefore, England’s demands meant that he had to rein himself in and grind out the big scores then needed to win Test matches in Australia, where games were played to a finish.

-On the 1928–29 tour, which England won 4–1, Hammond contributed a then-record 905 runs.
+On the 1928–29 tour, in which England won 4–1, Hammond contributed a then-record 905 runs.
 He batted seven and a half hours for 251 at Sydney, another six and three-quarter hours for 200 at Melbourne, and then spent a total of almost 12 hours at the crease in Adelaide while scoring 119 in the first innings and 177 in the second.